Artisan-Lab/tag-std/pre-RFC.md

 * accessible to read and write for human: if a tag is defined but missing on callsites, lints will be emitted to help the coder and reviewers assess safety requirements
 * composable enough to piece together safety comments for readers, especially on rustdoc HTML pages as seen today
-* versioned: tags are in need of semver checking to solve the problem brought by evolution of safety requirements
+* versioned: revised tags are in need of checking throughout the whole dependency graph to solve the problem brought by evolution of safety requirements

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation